For information phone: 631-462-9800

 These brief respites from the family dynamic offer a welcome structure as well as a way to E-N-J-O-Y themselves in a way that is otherwise unavailable and financially unaffordable.

 Battling Cancer takes a toll on the body, but the emotional price tag can be greater than the physical one and cancer patients with young children have even greater challenges to face.
 With frequent separation, changes in their parent’s physical appearance and diminished energy levels due to the unwelcome side-effects of chemotherapy and other treatments, cancer robs a child of the chance to “just be a kid.”
 KAMP HOPE was founded upon the premise that by dreaming, believing and hoping, tomorrow should and can be better for both child and parent.
 It is a loving environment that recognizes and understands the needs of families and their children, the invisible victims of a parent’s cancer diagnosis.

 Located on the 450-acre Henry Kaufmann campgrounds, KAMP HOPE kids enjoy instructional swim and specialty programs like music, archery, dance, rope courses, arts & crafts, tennis, pioneering and golf.
 Campers also will have ample opportunity to bond with their counselors and unit heads.
 A social worker or grief counselor enhances the experience, offering a supportive atmosphere that recognizes each child’s unique and sensitive needs; that is familiar with each child’s special circumstances.

-Two consecutive-week camping sessions are available July 14th, 21stand 28th; August 4th and 11th.
+Two consecutive-week camping sessions are available the 2nd through the 7th week of camp.
 Please note that additional Camp Applications are required for the KAMP HOPE day camp experience.